-&lt;sup>1 Must be adopted at the latest at the beginning of the first fiscal year commencing
+1 Must be adopted at the latest at the beginning of the first fiscal year commencing on or after the said date.
 Currently, we do not expect these standards, with the exception of IFRS 18, to have any significant impact on the financial statements of the Bechtle Group.